Potassium-chromate/Mine-sweeper-AI/README.md

 # Machine_Learning_Model
 The AI utilizes a Deep Q-Network (DQN) implemented with TensorFlow and Keras.
 The model is trained continuously as the AI plays the game, learning to make better decisions over time.

+### Rewarding_Policy
+In this Minesweeper AI, the agent can perform two types of actions: clicking a cell or toggling a flag on a cell.
+The reward function is designed to guide the agent to make optimal decisions based on the current state of the game.
+Below is the rewarding policy used in the model:

+1. Click Action (`action == 1`):
+  - **Clicking a Revealed Cell (`combine_matrix[x][y] != 9`:**
+    - Reward: `-2`
+    - This is considered a suboptimal action, as clicking an already revealed cell does not provide any new information.

 # Training
 The model is trained using a combination of experiences from winning, losing, and ongoing games.
 The training process involves adjusting the Q-values of the chosen actions based on the received rewards and the maximum Q-value of the next state, following the Q-learning update rule.